Condo Reviews D Leedon Condo Review: Too big for its own good?

 With such a big development, you can be sure that the carpark is just as big.
 And it doesn’t disappoint as the allocation is one carpark lot per unit.
 I would expect a condominium like this to have lots of rental units, so carpark lots should be ample.
-Honestly, it is so big here that it even rivals some shopping malls in Singapore.
+Honestly, it is so big here that it even rivals some shopping centres in Singapore.
 For those who lean more towards the forgetful side, you could easily lose track of where your car is!

-The carpark at the D Leedon condo does not have the high-end finishing like in some carparks I’ve seen, but I can understand why as the cost must be exorbitant for a carpark this big.
+The carpark at the D Leedon condo does not have the high-end finishing like in some carparks I’ve seen, but I can understand why, as the cost must be exorbitant for a carpark this big.
 I’m no expert on carpark flooring, but it does appear to be of a higher grade than the regular carpark floor.

 They even marked out a footpath to lead you to the most important place of all – the side gate that leads you to the MRT station.

-You can either go from the first level, or via the long sheltered tent.
+You can either go from the first level or via the long sheltered tent.

 And when I say long, I really do mean long, as you can see from the screenshot on Google maps.
 It’s frankly quite bizarre when you look at it from this angle, almost like a long drain leading out of the development.
 Based on our measurements, it looks to be around 200m, or 3-4 minutes of walking.

 I wouldn’t say it’s far, but it certainly is not near either.
 Thankfully there is a shelter to offer some respite on hot days or relief from the rain on wet days.
-On second thought, it actually looks like its a temporary structure and they have yet to build the new one.
-Once you are out of the side gate though, the crossing (or overhead bridge) to get to Farrer Road MRT station is really near.
-It’s a pity that once you are out of the development there is no shelter anymore.
+On second thought, it actually looks like it’s a temporary structure, and they have yet to build the new one.
+Once you are out of the side gate, though, the crossing (or overhead bridge) to get to Farrer Road MRT station is really near.
+It’s a pity that once you are out of the development, there is no shelter anymore.

 Once you come back up, it will lead you to a staircase…

 … and to a huge water feature area, with rather hip-looking orange chairs to rest on.
-I quite like this space although it faces another block.
-It’s quiet and for some reason, you see fewer people here.
+I quite like this space, although it faces another block.
+It’s quiet, and for some reason, you see fewer people here.

 One of the many barbeque areas scattered from the D Leedon condo.

 This was supposed to be the Hanging Garden.
-There are a total of 6 garden themes around, the Sculpture Garden, Scent Garden, Kinetic Garden, Maze Garden, and the Chess Garden.
+There are a total of 6 garden themes around – the Sculpture Garden, Scent Garden, Kinetic Garden, Maze Garden, and the Chess Garden.
 Personally, these spaces don’t do much for me.
 I don’t think they were very well-implemented, and it looks as if they ran out of ideas on what to do with all these spaces.

 There are two clubhouses in the D Leedon condo, which is very much welcome given the number of units.

 It’s quite spacious here with really wide walkways and dark glass for privacy for each of the commercial shops here.
-But I think it’s a bit of a strange move here as it does not show off the vibrancy of the shop interiors, and it has too much of a nightclub-ish vibe.
+However, I think it’s a bit of a strange move here as it does not show off the vibrancy of the shop interiors, and it has too much of a nightclub-ish vibe.
 I totally get it for the function rooms or reading rooms for privacy, but the commercial units should be clear glass as it makes it so much more inviting for others on the outside to come in and take a look.